 In May 1787, Madison hit the ground running.
 At 5'3" with a slender frame, one colleague described him as "no bigger than a half-bar of soap."
 Yet, Madison had an outsized impact on the American Revolution and the country's future.
 While the other 55 attendees (of the 80 invited) were still taking off their coats and saying their hellos, Madison was fast at work.
 He drafted America's blueprint as they waited for the meeting to reach a quorum (minimum number in attendance).
 With the quorum satisfied, Virginia's Governor Edmund Randolph put Madison's plan before the Convention forthwith.
 The Virginia Plan (left), so named for their home state, established Montesquieu's three-branch framework on a national scale -- the same one Massachusetts was already using at the state level.

 Within the national government were three branches – the executive (president), legislative (congress) and judicial (courts) – tied together by a system of checks and balances (vetoes, overrides, appointments, judicial review) whereby no one branch had ultimate authority over the other two.
 Congress made laws, but the president could veto laws, but Congress could override the veto with a bigger majority.
 The president assigned justices to the Court, but Congress authorized the appointments, and so on.
-This is good basic knowledge to learn in your history and government class, as today fewer than 33% of Americans can name the three branches, let alone explain how they relate to one another (immigrants score much higher).
+This is good basic knowledge to review in your history and government classes, as today fewer than 33% of Americans can name the three branches, let alone explain how they relate to one another (immigrants score much higher).

 Minds like Madison's don't work in a vacuum so much as they recombine and re-adapt existing models.
 Put another way, he used a different recipe than England or Massachusetts, but drew on the same ingredients.
 As mentioned, Madison was looking to strike the right republican balance between the tyranny of one king and the tyranny of a democratic majority.
 Madison wrote, "Our government ought to secure the permanent interests of the country against innovation [democracy]...[laws] should protect the minority of the opulent against the majority."¹